sebidieter26/adc-leds-tasks/README.md

 In this project I have used freeRTOS to create and control 4 tasks that are getting values from 2 potentiometers.

-One potentiometer is responsible for and AUTOMATIC MODE and the other is responsible for a MANUAL MODE.
+One potentiometer is responsible for an AUTOMATIC MODE and the other is responsible for a MANUAL MODE.

 In both modes the ADC aquires values from one of the potentiometers, based on the mode chose and then turns on 1,2 or 3 leds if the values aquired are positioned between given values.